dgraph-io/dgraph-docs/README.md

 (Optional) To run queries _within_ the documentation using a different Dgraph instance, set the `DGRAPH_ENDPOINT` environment variable before starting the local web server:

+(MacOS) As an alternative, download version 0.79 as a binary from https://github.com/gohugoio/hugo/releases and copy the binary to /usr/local/bin, or set your path to your preferred location.
+On MacOS you may need to open the binary from Finder via ctrl+click and acknowledge that it is an unsignged applciation from the internet, after which you can run it from the command line without issue.

 ```bash
 DGRAPH_ENDPOINT="http://localhost:8080/query?latency=true" ./scripts/local.sh
 ```